'Be anxious for nothing..." ~Philippians 4:6

 At around 10 AM, I got myself together.
 I heard the nurse's voice in my head, "You have to be your father's blessing", Fatmata told me.

-“There are times when you have to make decisions and not care what other people think.
+“There are times when you have to make decisions, and not care what other people think.
 You are here with him.
 You know what you see".

 I saw a man who should be getting professional care.

-"911 is always an option" has been a motto for a long time.
+"911 is always an option" has been a motto of mine for a long time.
 I heard my phone ding.
 It was my cousin Frannie.
 She was crying.
 She told me how she'd been awakened by a dream.
 Her words were confirmation to me.

 I dialed 911.